kenichiii/pfc-editor/README.md

 For new version you have to move contents of web folder to root folder(also change paths in index.php) or set this folder as public where index.php is located.

+Path for source code trees are located at /_app/config/Sources.php

 ---------------------------------------

 Use this account to login: